hks5august/CPSM/README.md

 ## Step 1- Data Processing
 This function converts OS time (in days) into months and then removes samples where OS/OS.time information is missing.
 Here, we need to provide input data in tsv or txt  format.
-Further, we needs to define col_num (column number at which clinical/demographic and survival information ends,e.g. 20,  surv_time (name of column which contain survival time (in days) information, e.g. OS.time ) and output file name, e.g.  “New_data.txt”
+Further, we needs to define col_num (column number at which clinical/demographic and survival information ends,e.g. 20,  surv_time (name of column which contain survival time (in days) information, e.g. OS.time ) and output  name, e.g.  “New_data”

 ```{r }
 library(SummarizedExperiment)